tileshq/tilekit/README.md

 # Tilekit

-Tilekit is the underlying personal software toolkit that powers the tiles.run notebook interface.
+Tilekit is the personal software toolkit that powers [Tiles](https://tiles.run) notebook.
 This work is exploratory in nature and not meant for external use.

 ## Demo